New to HYROX or experienced and fed up with a lack of grip on the Sled Pull or want more speed on the 1km runs?

 Overview

-They are the shoes worn by the HYROX Champion Hunter McIntyre, who said in Sept 2023: “I wear them not because I get paid to, I wear them because they are the best shoes for the job.”
+They’re the trainer of choice worn by the HYROX Legend Hunter McIntyre, who commented on Puma HYROX Deviate in Sept 2023: “I wear them not because I get paid to, I wear them because they are the best shoes for the job.”

 Grip: 9